gentoo-mirror/flussence/README.md

 `gnome-extra/gucharmap` — GTK+2 version of gucharmap
 : The last released GTK+2 version of gucharmap, patched to recognise new Unicode characters.
-  Contains far fewer dependencies than the current GNOME 3 version forces upon you, and is more useful than `kde-apps/kcharselect` (17.12 still doesn't support font fallbacks!)
-  Make sure to p.mask `gnome-extra/gucharmap::gentoo` if you install this, or else the higher version number of the GTK+3 one will override it.
+  Contains far fewer dependencies than the current GNOME 3 version forces upon you, and is significantly easier to navigate and less laggy than `kde-apps/kcharselect` (as of 21.08) Make sure to p.mask `gnome-extra/gucharmap::gentoo` if you install this, or else the higher version number of the GTK+3 one will override it.